RISEGp/unXpec/README.md

 For VI-E, we provide another docker image `chenlumiao/unxpecspec:01`.
 We don’t provide a shell script, you can mount a directory on our docker image to run your spec2017 benchmarks.

-To run Docker, enter unXpec directorty, run
+To run Docker, enter unXpec directory, run

 ## Section VI-A: Timing Difference.